ghengao/hhl-svelte-tutorial-blog/README.md

 pnpm install open-props lucide @fontsource/manrope @fontsource/jetbrains-mono
 ```

+Besides these declared dependencies, the project also uses the following resources:

+- [Fav Farm](https://fav.farm/): A free favicon generator that can be used to generate favicons for the project.

 # Contribution

 Once you've created a project and installed dependencies with `pnpm install`